 Read your work in different formats

 It’s easy to grow familiar with the way your work looks in one particular format, whether that’s a Word document or a Scrivener file, and familiarity can breed complacency.
 One great way to shake up the editing process is to switch the way you’re reading.
-This might mean anything from printing your poems onto coloured paper to turning your novel-length work into an eBook-compatible file so you can read it on your eReader or phone.
+This might mean anything from printing your poems onto coloured paper to turning your novel-length work into an eBook-compatible file so you can read it on your phone.

-Do a plot- or theme-dedicated read-through
+Do a dedicated read-through

-When you’re working on a draft, you may also find yourself distracted by small changes you want to make.
+When you’re working on a draft, you may find yourself distracted by all the small changes you want to make.
 There’s nothing wrong with tweaking your word choices or comma placements until the cows come home, but if you’re not careful, you can end up stuck polishing a piece on a granular level without ever addressing major problems in plot or theme.

 Ban your red pen, pick up a pad of Post Its or open a separate notes file and read through your work quickly, focusing solely on whether your overall message or series of events is working.